Making Sense of the H-1B Lottery

 Request for Evidence

 At any stage of this process, the petitioner may also receive a request for evidence (RFE) if the petition is lacking required documentation/evidence (initial evidence) or the officer needs more documentation or additional evidence.
 An RFE will indicate what evidence or information is needed, where to send the evidence, and the deadline for the response.
-Petitioners receiving an RFE may call USCIS at 1-800-375-5283 for assistance.
+Petitioners receiving an RFE may call USCIS at 1-our office for assistance.

 Since it is likely the USCIS lottery will be necessary again next year, it is vital that petitioners have all of their paperwork ready well in advance of the April 1st opening day of the H-1B filing season.
 Otherwise, the window of opportunity may suddenly close without warning, and one may miss the chance to participate in the lottery altogether.
 For while FY2017 may seem a long way off, it is not too soon to begin making plans and preparations with the guidance of an experienced immigration law firm right now!